Three-flavour neutrino oscillations in a magnetic field

 As seen, in the case $\mu B L \gg 1$ the fraction of left-handed neutrinos approximately equals 0.5, and interaction with a magnetic field leads to the reduction of the overall neutrinos flux.
 The flavour composition of the diffuse neutrino flux is unaffected by the interaction with a magnetic field since the flavour oscillations probabilities (\ref{prob_fl}) are averaged out to $P_{\nu_{\alpha}^L \to \nu_{\beta}^L} = \sum_{i=1}^3 |U_{\alpha i}|^2 |U_{\beta i}|^2 $ due to integration over distance.

-It is predicted that UHE neutrino flavour composition follows pattern $\Phi_{e}^0 : \Phi_{\mu}^0 : \Phi_{\tau}^0 \approx 1:2:0$ \cite{Katz:2011ke}.
-Then, for the case of vacuum oscillations, neutrino flavour composition at the terrestrial neutrino telescope is $(r_{e}^{vac}, r_{\mu}^{vac}, r_{\tau}^{vac}) \approx (1/3, 1/3, 1/3)$ \cite{Xing:2009zzb}.
 It is likely that in next 20 years neutrino telescopes such as Baikal-GVD, KM3NeT, P-ONE, TAMBO and IceCube-Gen2 will collect enough data to determine the flavour composition of high-energy cosmic neutrino fluxes \cite{Song:2020nfh}.
 If the measured composition contradicts the predicted pattern (1/3, 1/3, 1/3), this might be a signal of new physics, including neutrino magnetic moments.
 Using the probabilities of neutrino oscillations in interstellar magnetic field we can study these possible effects of nonzero neutrino magnetic moments on UHE neutrino fluxes flavour composition.
-However, to study neutrino propagation through cosmic scales we have to account for the effects of coherence in neutrino oscillations and generalize the probabilities (\ref{prob_fl_final}).
-We are going to continue our research on neutrino oscillations in a magnetic field and consider effects of wave packet separation in a forthcoming paper.

 The results are also of interest for experiments that are sensitive to the electromagnetic scattering of astrophysical neutrinos \cite{Kouzakov:2024xnq,Kouzakov:2025qcf}, including the future SATURNE experiment \cite{Cadeddu:2024vzt}, in which Solar neutrino fluxes are likely to be detected.